Expressions and Substitution

 A free Pre-Algebra lesson from the “Algebra Readiness” unit, with a worked example and practice problems including step-by-step solutions.

 An expression can contain numbers, variables, and operations.
 To evaluate an expression, substitute a number for the variable and then simplify.
 Like terms have the same variable part, so they can be combined.
+In Algebra Readiness, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn